Thurrock

 The site has been widely reported on Thurrock Nub News, most recently over increasing concerns by residents about the site.

-The planning inspectorate's decision indicate that Thurrock Council was guilty of looking at the wider, future prospects of development at the site, rather than the matters immediately at hand.
+The planning inspectorate's decision indicates that Thurrock Council was guilty of 'looking at the wider, future prospects of development at the site, rather than the matters immediately at hand'.

 In a verdict delivered this week, planning inspector C. Houson says: "Representations have also been received from interested parties raising concern over the wider site.